sswam/allemande/doc/nsfw/guide_nsfw.md

     Jily, [use ally], [use age/ally], [use emo/ally], [use clothes/ally] [use neg] [S3]

-This does the same thing more concisely, for Barbie, making sure it's a solo picture:
+This does the same thing more concisely, for Barbie, making sure it's a solo picture, and with a Tall image:

-    Jily, solo [person barbie] [use neg] [P4]
+    Jily, solo [person barbie] [use neg] [T4]

 This draws Cleo in green lingerie in a seedy parking lot at night, with her normal cheery expression, in a landscape image at high quality.
 Try to get a full body shot by mentioning feet or shoes!